ccallawa/alyvix_doc/test_case_building/editor_interface_overview.rst

 The Monitor Tab
 ===============

-When you need to quickly just look at the positions of components in a test case object without making any changes, the fastest way isn't to return to editing the test case object in Designer.
+When you just need to quickly look at the positions of components in a test case object without making any changes, the fastest way isn't to return to editing the test case object in Designer.
 Instead you can use the monitor tab to see the screen capture for the currently selected test case object.

 .. image:: images/ae_monitor_tab_sized.png
    :class: image-with-border
-   :alt: The results of running the script in Alyvix Editor
+   :alt: An example Monitor tab screenshot

-.. todo:: More detail here
+The monitor tab displays a read-only, full-size, instantly available copy of the screen grab for the test case object currently opened in the Designer panel.